Research has the power to make the world a better place. For this to happen, researchers have a responsibility to do more inclusive research.

 - Similarly, when asking questions about identity, multiple-select questions can be more appropriate than single-select which can be limiting and erase elements of a participant’s identity.

-dscout note: dscout’s iOS and Android mobile apps are WCAG 2.0 AA compliant (excluding dscout’s Stimuli feature which does not yet support text captions to accompany visual stimuli).
-We are in the process of certifying certain desktop functionality including dscout Live, web screeners and our marketing website (dscout.com).
-We expect the entirety of our scout experience (desktop and mobile) to be compliant by the end of 2020.
+dscout note: dscout’s iOS and Android mobile apps, Live desktop, and desktop Diary activities are WCAG 2.0 AA compliant when it comes to the Scout experience (excluding dscout’s Stimuli feature which does not yet support text captions to accompany visual stimuli).
+We are in the process of continuing to certify other desktop functionality including web screeners and our marketing website (dscout.com).

 - For example, If you’re recruiting participants who shop for mens’ pants, recruit people who buy mens’ pants, not people who identify as men.

 dscout note: dscout Research Advisors will help to revise questions or communications that could trigger harmful experiences for Scouts. dscout asks researchers to act with care when recruiting Scouts on the basis of race, gender identity, sexual orientation, ability and religion.
 Avoid automatically terminating Scouts on the basis of identity.